Looking for service dog training ? Available in Shelburne, Alliston, and Barrie areas

 filler@godaddy.com

 Living with a disability is a daily struggle for many of us.
 Service animals can be life changing, providing much-needed freedom to their handlers.
-Service animals should never replace the use of technology or medications in terms of support or alerts, however they can assist us with many day to day tasks which living with a disability can make more difficult.

 The owner trained service dog is a 14 month program where the handler trains their own service dog with weekly guidance.
 Total of approx. 120 hours of dog training with a certified dog trainer.